hakanson/blog-posts-markdown/README.md

 # Kevin Hakanson's Blog Posts in Markdown

-Raw blog posts formatted in markdown for future import into somewhere else.
+Raw blog posts formatted in markdown for future import into somewhere else.  © 2019 Kevin Hakanson

 ## 2008